 We consider applications for residential bursaries to assist with your costs of our on-site accommodation.
 If you’re in a household with an income below £34,000, you can apply via the same online process.

 The loan system is similar to that currently operated within Higher Education by the Student Loans Company.
 Loans are not means tested and you won’t be credit checked.
 Repayments do not start until you’re earning over £25,000 after April 2016.
 To be eligible, you must be:

 - Studying a full Level 3 or 4 course (Such as Access to HE courses, Diploma and Certificate courses)

 - A resident in the UK for the past 3 years

 Free Meals in FE

 We know that our students do better in their studies when they have access to regular meals, so we encourage you by offering healthy options from our daily menus.
-You’ll need to be aged 16-18 and part of a low-income household.
+You’ll need to be aged 16-18 with parents/carers in receipt of certain benefits.

 Professional & Career Development Loans

-We are included on the Learning provider list, see
+We are included on the National Careers Service Learning provider list, search their database here.

 We consider applications for childcare bursaries for students aged 20 and over at the start of their course.